LaupWing/pt-course-19-21/docs/README.md

  }) }}
 ```

 Now if we don't want to render a class, we can just leave it empty or not mention it at all.
+The if statement within the macro will be false.

+**How does a component folder look like?**

+In my case it looks like this:

 Building macros like this makes them reusable.
+You can reuse them anywere on your site, and also someone else that might start to code within your project.
+Heck, you can even use the component in different projects.

 ### Database